 - The fact that “leadership” is often used in terms of personality characteristics.
 Dangerous because this results in organisations limiting the amplitude of their leadership needs.

-This three mistakes are so embedded in the organizational dialogue today, that I recently heard an executive stating “I don’t have time to manage this, I ened to lead this organisation”.
-But how can you actually lead an organisations, without processes like planning, budgeting, staffing, measuring performance…. all the typical activities of management?
+These three mistakes are so embedded in the organizational dialogue today, that I recently heard an executive stating “I don’t have time to manage this, I need to lead this organisation”.
+But how can you actually lead organisations, without processes like planning, budgeting, staffing, measuring performance…. all the typical activities of management?

 Leadership is about seeing the future and its business opportunities.
 Management is about delivering your promise to your customers.